Bethenny Frankel Looks Stunning In Tight Black Dress, Ready For Emmy Weekend

 Brunette beauty Bethenny Frankel recently had a major change in her life.
 The reality television personality and entrepreneur finally decided to part ways with reality television and leave her role on The Real Housewives of New York City, as The Inquisitr reported.
 In fact, Frankel is looking to potentially leave New York City entirely and head to Massachusetts, Connecticut, or somewhere in the surrounding area.

-Her glamorous outfits haven’t come to a stop though, and while she’s looking to put the reality television world behind her, Frankel still found time to attend some events surrounding the 2019 Emmy Awards.
+Her glamorous outfits haven’t come to a stop, though, and while she’s looking to put the reality television world behind her, Frankel still found time to attend some events surrounding the 2019 Emmy Awards.
 Frankel shared a double Instagram update with her 2.1 million Instagram followers that featured her in a stunning black ensemble.

-Frankel wore a stunning black crop top and skirt combination that looked like one gown, given the mere sliver of skin visible between the hem of the top and the high waist of the skirt.
+Frankel wore a gorgeous black crop top-and-skirt combination that looked like one gown, given the mere sliver of skin visible between the hem of the top and the high waist of the skirt.
 The entire look was form-fitting and highlighted Frankel’s sculpted physique, and a few panels of sheer fabric added a bit of an edge to the look.
 Frankel accessorized with a pair of dangling earrings, a gold cuff bracelet, and a statement clutch.
 Rather than wearing her brunette locks down, she opted for a high ponytail that was sleek at the crown with some added volume in the actual ponytail.

 Her followers loved the look, and the post received over 12,700 likes within just one hour, including a like from morning show personality Kelly Ripa.